 Overall, there is promising research on both whey protein and beef protein supplementation.
 Whey protein has been around for decades and has a lot of supporting research behind it.
 Beef protein is a new player in the game but seems to be comparable in the mid to long-term response in body composition.

 If you suffer from a dairy allergy, then beef protein is your saving grace.
+For example, the dairy in many protein powders can trigger acne.
 If you don’t have allergy problems, you can go for either.
 Currently, I’m quite fond of beef protein as very rarely do you find a protein powder that has such a high protein to serving size ratio.
 This is usually a good marker indicating the quality of the protein powder.

 For example, some protein powders may only have 20 g of protein in a 30 g scoop which means there is 10 g of cheap filler.
 The current beef protein I am using by Paleo Pro has 26 g of protein per 30 g scoop which I’ve never seen in a whey protein before.